Florune/florune-documentation/src/tutorials/doc_reg.md

 Florune Document Registry creates an **immutable onchain proof** that a specific document, identified by its hash, existed at a given moment.
 This proof is:

 * Cryptographically verifiable
-* Public or private depending on how you store the document
+* Public or private document identifier
 * Permanent and censorship-resistant
 * Quick and inexpensive